DarkHorse0725/langchain-next/README.md

-# GPT-4 & LangChain - Create a ChatGPT Chatbot for Your PDF Files
+#  LangChain - Create a ChatGPT Chatbot for Your PDF Files & URL

 Use the new GPT-4 api to build a chatGPT chatbot for multiple Large PDF files.